City of Greenville to host several holiday activities

 “The official Christmas tree will go up right in front of M. Judson Booksellers,” Anna Catherine Miller, City of Greenville Sales And Marketing Manager said.

-‘Night of Lights’ will follow on December 1st where downtown Greenville will officially be lit up for Christmas, including the lighting of the Christmas tree.
+‘Night of Lights’ will follow on December 1st when downtown Greenville will officially be lit up for Christmas, including the lighting of the Christmas tree.

 The fun doesn’t stop there, the day after the tree lighting, Greenville will hold its Christmas parade starting at 6 pm on December 2nd.